renduples/restapi/README.md

 Import the sample products table located at `src/Infrastructure/inventory.sql`.

-As per https://datatracker.ietf.org/doc/html/rfc7159 Json documents is supported since MySQL 5.8 which approximate to the storage of LONGBLOB or LONGTEXT data.
+As per https://datatracker.ietf.org/doc/html/rfc7159 Json documents is supported since MySQL 5.8 which approximates to the storage of LONGBLOB or LONGTEXT data.

 See: https://www.mysqltutorial.org/mysql-json/